ankonkarmokar/dht11_based_dc_fan_control_project/README.md

 - **Real-time Monitoring:** The system provides real-time monitoring of environmental conditions and fan speed.

 ## Potential Enhancements
-- Integration with IoT for remote monitoring and control.
-- Mobile app or web interface for user-friendly control.
 - Integration with other smart home systems.

 This DHT11-based DC fan control project offers a practical and cost-effective solution for automated climate control in various environments, making it suitable for home applications or small-scale industrial settings.